By Diane Huberty, Retired RN, Certified Neuro Nurse

 In other countries it is often called "Motor Neuron Disease."
 This leads to some confusion because there

 are several other forms of motor neuron diseases such as SMA (Spinal Muscular Atrophy) and Kennedy's Disease.

 ALS is actually just one of the motor neuron diseases.
-Currently ALS is categorized in two forms, Familial and
+Currently, ALS is categorized into two forms, Familial and

 Sporadic.
 About 10% of ALS patients have Familial ALS which is an inherited disease.
 The majority have Sporadic ALS